 Election vote count: PTI poised to form government with 115 seats so far

-With nearly two days elapsing since the counting of poll results began, the Pakistan Tehreek-i-Insaf (PTI) has retained its considerable edge over its contenders, bagging 115 of the total 270 seats on which elections were held, according to the preliminary results announced by the Election Commission of Pakistan (ECP).
+With more than two days elapsing since the counting of poll results began, the Pakistan Tehreek-i-Insaf (PTI) has retained its considerable edge over its contenders, bagging 115 of the total 270 seats on which elections were held, according to the preliminary results announced by the Election Commission of Pakistan (ECP).

-Independent candidates have won 14 spots in the National Assembly, while the MQM-P has six seats to its name.
-The PML-Q, meanwhile, has won five seats, and the Balochistan National Party (BNP) and Grand Democratic Alliance (GDA) have grabbed four and two respectively.
+Independent candidates have also won 13 spots in the National Assembly, while the MQM-P has six seats to its name.
+The PML-Q, meanwhile, has won four seats, and the Balochistan National Party (BNP) and Grand Democratic Alliance (GDA) have grabbed two seats each.

-Balochistan Awami Party (BAP) has two seats, while Sheikh Rashid's Awami Muslim League (AML) and Awami National Party (ANP) each have one seat.
+Balochistan Awami Party (BAP) has three seats, while Sheikh Rashid's Awami Muslim League (AML) and Awami National Party (ANP) each have one seat.

 The national voter turnout for the polls was 51.85 per cent, an additional director of the ECP announced in a press conference.